Outlaw (1978 video game): Development

 Outlaw was developed by David Crane for Atari for the Atari Video Computer System (Atari VCS).
 Crane had previously worked at National Semiconductor.
 While playing tennis with his friend Alan Miller, he was told by Miller that Atari was looking for game programmers.
 After proofreading a newspaper ad Crane's friend had made for the work, he was interviewed the next day at 10 am and had the job by 2 pm.
 He officially started working for Atari in the third quarter of 1977.
-Outlaw was the first commercial game he made for the Atari 2600.
+Outlaw was the first commercial game he made for the Atari VCS.

-In 1976, Atari had released an arcade video game also titled Outlaw in 1976.
+In 1976, Atari had released an arcade video game also titled Outlaw.
 Crane's Outlaw was not based on the gameplay mechanics of Atari's arcade game, and instead drew inspiration from Midway's arcade game Gun Fight (1975).
 He said Outlaw was influenced by Gun Fight and liked the idea of making a game with two opposing gunfighters.
 This version also reduced the controls to one control stick and button.
-He described that Atari was eager to quickly develop games based off of popular arcade titles.
+He described that Atari was eager to quickly develop games based on popular arcade titles.
 Other companies had released similar games for their consoles since Gun Fights release, such as Gunfighter for the RCA Studio II, and an official adaptation of Gun Fight was a built-in game on the Bally Professional Arcade.

 Crane said that Outlaw was developed in about six months and that he worked extra hours to complete it.
 He described developing Outlaw as a "trial by fire", and said he was too ambitious on the project.
 He later reflected that the best thing about it was learning how to develop the gameplay elements so he could work on more complicated projects in the future and that "as the art advanced, we learned how to process the display kernels more efficiently, yielding more detailed graphics in later games."